-If you are new to creating a website here’s a quick list of starter tips to get you going.
+New to creating a website?
+Here’s a quick list of starter tips to get you going:

 1. Register your own domain name!